 Research Summary

-He studies the effects of interventions and policies on chronic disease risk factors, notably smoking cessation, and related health outcomes in underserved populations.
+Justin White, PhD, is Associate Professor in the Department of Health Law, Policy and Management at Boston University School of Public Health.
+He is also Adjunct Associate Professor in the Department of Epidemiology and Biostatistics at UCSF School of Medicine.
+Dr. White is a health economist who conducts research to evaluate the effects of interventions and policies on behavioral risk factors for chronic disease and related health outcomes in underserved populations.
+Much of his recent work has focused on tobacco use and nutrition.
 In one stream of research, Dr. White applies quasi-experimental econometric techniques to evaluate the effects of social and economic policies on mitigating chronic disease risk.
 Recent and ongoing evaluation projects focus on: taxation of unhealthy products, cash and food assistance programs, and poverty alleviation programs.
 In a second stream, he designs and implements incentive-based interventions to change health behavior among low-income groups, evaluated through randomized trials and informed by insights from the field of behavioral economics.
-Recent and ongoing interventional studies focus on: smoking cessation and prevention, diet, and oral health
+Recent and ongoing interventional studies focus on: smoking cessation and prevention, diet, and oral health.

 Research Funding